Fiat CR.32: Design

-The cockpit of the CR.32 had an adjustable seat and a parachute, the latter of which being stored within the squab.
+The cockpit of the CR.32 had an adjustable seat and a parachute, the latter of which was stored within the squab.
 Although it was considered to be fully instrumented for the era, the RA.80-1 radio set was only an optional piece of equipment.
-Other equipment included a fire extinguisher, gun camera, an oxygen system for the pilot; both an optical gunsight and survey camera could also be installed as optional item.
-The armament initially included a pair of 7.7 mm (.030 in) Breda-SAFAT machine guns (which was later substituted for a pair of 12.7 mm (.5 in) Breda-SAFAT guns), which were fitted on top of the engine cowling; each gun had an ammo capacity of 350 rounds each.
-Later examples were also furnished with a pair of hard points, which could accommodate up to 12 5lb bombs, a pair of 100lb bombs, or a single 200lb bomb.
+Other equipment included a fire extinguisher, gun camera, and an oxygen system for the pilot; both an optical gunsight and survey camera could also be installed as optional item.
+The armament initially included a pair of 7.7 mm (.030 in) Breda-SAFAT machine guns (which was later replaced with a pair of 12.7 mm (.5 in) Breda-SAFAT guns), which were fitted on top of the engine cowling; each gun had an ammo capacity of 350 rounds.
+Later examples were also furnished with a pair of hard points, which could accommodate up to twelve 5lb bombs, a pair of 100lb bombs, or a single 200lb bomb.

 The CR.32 was powered by a single water-cooled Fiat A.30 R.A.
 V12 engine.
 Designed in 1930, it was a 60° V 12, producing up to 447 kW (600 hp) at 2,600 rpm, reportedly inspired by the American Curtiss D-12.
 It drove a 2.82 meter (9 ft 4 in) two-blade metal propeller with pitch only adjustable on the ground, not in flight.
 The engine did not use the usual aviation gasoline, but instead ran on a mixture of petrol (55%), ethanol (23%) and benzol (22%).
 The main fuel tank, which was located between the engine and cockpit, carried 325 litres (85.9 US gal).
 There was another small 25 liter (6.6 US gal) auxiliary tank positioned in a streamlined fairing in the center of the upper wing.